-Each December the state requires that districts project total Unweighted FTE (students converted to Full Time Equivalents) for the next school year using a forecasting software program provided by the state.
-Projecting UFTE for the state is done by grade level totals in instructional programs (basic education, special education for exceptional students, English education for speakers of other languages, and career education), not by each school.
-The software uses UFTE totals from previous years, grade progression ratios, non-promotions, and annual population data for births and children ages 3 and 4 years to assist districts in accurately projecting UFTE, which is used by the state for calculating projected funding through the Florida Education Finance Program.
+Each December the State requires that districts project total UFTE (students converted to Full Time Equivalents) for the next school year using a forecasting software program provided by the State.
+Projecting UFTE for the State is done by grade level totals in instructional programs (basic education, special education for exceptional students, English education for speakers of other languages, and career education), not by each school.
+The software uses UFTE totals from previous years, grade progression ratios, non-promotions, and annual population data for births and children ages 3 and 4 years to assist districts in accurately projecting UFTE, which is used by the State for calculating projected funding through the FEFP.

 Each February the District requires each school to project enrollment for the next school year based on the District's historical benchmark enrollment data and the latest projected enrollment data provided by the District's Demographics Department.
-The total forecasted UFTE for the state differs from the total of the school-by-school enrollment projections due to the input allowed from the school principals that can change the projected enrollment originally provided by the Demographics Department.
+The total forecasted UFTE for the State differs from the total of the school-by-school enrollment projections due to the input allowed from the school principals that can change the projected enrollment originally provided by the Demographics Department.
 Also, the variations for charter schools are not known at the time of projection; therefore, administrators are unaware of the number of students who will transfer to other schools.
-The final projected enrollment from the schools is converted to UFTE, and projected budgets are created for each school.
-Projected school budgets are amended based on actual UFTE, after FTE survey data is submitted to the state in October.
+The final projected enrollment from the school budgets are amended based on actual UFTE, after FTE survey data is submitted to the State in October.